Home Blogs Rebalance Rationale of Windmill Capital smallcases

 Non-Model smallcases:

 1. Apollo Hospitals – The company was included in the Brand Value smallcase.
 Apollo, as a brand, commands strong credibility and trust.
 The company has a healthy segment split – Healthcare business (~53%), Pharmacy business (~41%), and lifestyle business (~6%).
 The company operates at a pan India level, with around 10,000 hospital beds, 3,800 pharmacies, and close to 950 diagnostic clinics.
-Since the onset of the pandemic, we wanted to take exposure to the healthcare space however the run-up did not provide valuations comfort.
+Since the onset of the pandemic, we have wanted to gain exposure to the healthcare space however the run-up did not provide valuation comfort.
 The recent correction piqued our interest yet again and that is when we decided to go ahead with it.
-Per the theme of the smallcase, the most imperative aspect is brand aspiration.
-Especially in the healthcare space, an individual is ready to spend more on the healthcare costs given she trusts the brand.
+Per the theme of the smallcase, the most imperative aspect is a brand aspiration.
+Especially in the healthcare space, an individual is ready to spend more on healthcare costs given she trusts the brand.
 And Apollo is that brand!

 Tracker smallcases: